spcnvdr/go-fileserver/README.md

     ./main -t /home/user/files

-Set up basic auth with already generated TLS certs.
+Set up basic auth with existing TLS certs.
 Basic auth will interactively prompt for a password to avoid storing a password in .bash_history or other command line logs.